A partnership between

 Marjorie Woollacott, PhD is Professor Emeritus of Human Physiology and Neuroscience at the University of Oregon.
 Her research has been funded by the National Institutes of Health and includes both research in rehabilitation medicine and alternative forms of therapy such as tai chi and meditation.
 She is president of the Academy for the Advancement of Postmaterialist Sciences (AAPS), the Research Director of the International Association of Near Death Studies (IANDS), and has written more than 200 peer-reviewed research articles—several of which were on spiritual awakening and meditation, the topic that motivated her to write her latest book, Infinite Awareness: The Awakening of a Scientific Mind.

-⦿ Please note: this is a donation-based event.
+⦿ Please note: Purchasing these recordings is donation-based.
+There are preset levels or you can chose your own amount.
 Thank you for giving what is possible to you today.
-Your contributions are what make this project possible, and we greatly appreciate your support.
+Your contributions are what make ongoing projects possible, and we greatly appreciate your support.